Skip to content ↓

 Hello, my name is Kay Mason.
 I’m currently an associate governor, over the years I’ve also been a staff and co-opted governor.
 I live in the village and have worked here at school, in the office, since June 1993.
 I attended Eyam School, as did my mum, grandma, my children and grandchildren.
 When I’m not working I enjoy being a hands-on grandma, cooking and gardening.

 My name is Rebecca Perring, and I am standing in as Staff Governor while Mrs McGuire is on maternity leave.
-I have been working at Eyam Primary School for over 7 years and am one of the TA in Owls class as well as working with children around emotional literacy.
-I was an infant teacher for 10 years before coming to Eyam and I have been a governor at primary and secondary schools locally for over 20 years as a parent and community governor.
-I also work as a dyslexia skills tutor for university students and I have a particular interest in children’s special educational needs and mental health having completed Master’s in these areas over the last few years.
+I have been working at Eyam Primary School for over 7 years as a TA as well as working with children around emotional literacy.
+I was an infant teacher for 10 years before coming to Eyam and I have been a governor at primary and secondary schools locally for over 20 years.
+I also work as a dyslexia skills tutor for university students and I have a particular interest in children’s special educational needs and mental health having completed Master’s in these areas recently.

 My name is Pauline Hutson.
 I joined as a Community Governor in 2023.
 I live in Eyam with my husband, and we run a busy Bed and Breakfast business.
 Prior to working in hospitality, my career has been solely NHS working as an Operating Theatre Manager initially and then qualifying as a Nurse Endoscopist and Gastrointestinal Advanced Practitioner.
 I have four grandchildren of primary school age, two in Liverpool and two in Germany.